-Home / Power Blog / POWER BLOG #17: Sinner’s Prayer vs. Savior’s Plan, 11-18-18
+Home / Power Blog / Sinner’s Prayer (do I need to say it?) vs. Savior’s Plan.
+POWER BLOG #17

 For many people, the word “repent” carries religious overtones.
-It means you’d better be sorry.
-You’d better change.
-It involves an element of fear, of eternal condemnation and separation.
-No doubt there are many people who have responded to a Jesus loves me but I better repent and believe message.
-Frankly many years ago, I was quite moved by a “sharing and scaring, a “choose or lose” sermon.
+“You better be sorry!
+You better change!”
+It involves an element of fear and the possibility of eternal condemnation and separation.
+No doubt there are many people who have responded to a message like this: “Jesus loves you, but you better repent and believe, or else!”
+Many years ago, I was moved by such a sermon, one that I would now label “sharing and scaring,” or “turn or burn,” or “choose or lose.”

 Let’s consider the parable called The Lost Sheep.
 It includes the word repent, but so much more;